CHRONIC GRANULOMATOUS DISEASE

 -

-Disease control ENROLLING_BY_INVITATIONThis study tests a new gene therapy for people with chronic granulomatous disease (CGD), a genetic disorder that makes them prone to severe infections.
-The treatment takes the patient's own stem cells, adds a missing gene in the lab, and puts them back into the body.
-The goal is …
+Disease control ENROLLING_BY_INVITATIONThis study tests a new gene therapy for people with chronic granulomatous disease (CGD), a genetic disorder that weakens the immune system and makes them prone to serious infections.
+The treatment takes the patient's own blood stem cells, adds a missing gene in the lab, and puts …

 Matched conditions: CHRONIC GRANULOMATOUS DISEASE